-The Group's internal audit function is outsourced to an independent professional firm, Tricor Axcelasia Sdn Bhd. that carried out internal audit assignments on the Group.
-The internal auditors, whom report directly to the AC, assist the Board in assessing the adequacy and operating effectiveness of the internal control system established by Management based on an agreed scope of work as outlined in an Annual Internal Audit Plan tabled to, and approved by, the AC during the financial year.
+The Group's internal audit function is outsourced to an independent professional firm, which is guided by the International Professional Practices Framework ("IPPF") of the Institute of Internal Auditors ("IIA"), an international professional association of internal auditors, in carrying out internal audit assignments on the Group.
+The internal auditors, whom report directly to the Audit Committee, assist the Board in assessing the adequacy and operating effectiveness of the internal control system established by Management based on an agreed scope of work as outlined in an Annual Internal Audit Plan tabled to, and approved by, the Audit Committee during the financial year.
 There was no restriction placed upon the scope of the Internal Audit function's work and the internal auditor was allowed full and unrestricted access to the records pertinent for the internal audit and relevant personnel of the Group.

-During the financial year under review, the AC reviewed the work of the internal audit function, its observations and recommendations to ensure that the AC obtained the necessary level of assurance with respect to the adequacy and operating effectiveness of the system of risk management and internal control.
-The internal auditors report their observations, including Management's response and action plans thereof, directly to the AC.
-The internal auditors also follow up and report to the AC the status of implementation by Management on recommendations highlighted in the previous internal auditor's reports.
+During the financial year under review, the Audit Committee reviewed the work of the internal audit function, its observations and recommendations to ensure that the Audit Committee obtained the necessary level of assurance with respect to the adequacy and operating effectiveness of the system of risk management and internal control.
+The internal auditors report their observations, including Management's response and action plans thereof, directly to the Audit Committee.
+The internal auditors also follow up and report to the Audit Committee the status of implementation by Management on recommendations highlighted in the previous internal auditors reports.

-Further details of the Internal Audit Function are set out in the Audit Committee Report on pages 31 and 32 of this Annual Report.
+Further details of the Internal Audit Function are set out in the Audit Committee Report on page 33 of this Annual Report.